Radiocarbon dating considerations: Variations in ^{14}C production

 Since the Earth's magnetic field varies with latitude, the rate of ^{14}C production changes with latitude, too, but atmospheric mixing is rapid enough that these variations amount to less than 0.5% of the global concentration.
 This is close to the limit of detectability in most years, but the effect can be clearly seen in tree rings from years such as 1963, when ^{14}C from nuclear testing rose sharply through the year.
 The latitudinal variation in ^{14}C was much larger than normal that year, and tree rings from different latitudes show corresponding variations in their ^{14}C content.

 ^{14}C can also be produced at ground level, primarily by cosmic rays that penetrate the atmosphere as far as the earth's surface, but also by spontaneous fission of naturally occurring uranium.
-These sources of neutrons only produce ^{14}C at a rate of 1 x 10^{−4} atoms per gram per second, which is not enough to have a significant effect on dating.
+These sources of neutrons only produce ^{14}C at a rate of 1 × 10^{−4} atoms per gram per second, which is not enough to have a significant effect on dating.
 At higher altitudes, the neutron flux can be substantially higher, and in addition, trees at higher altitude are more likely to be struck by lightning, which produces neutrons.
 However, experiments in which wood samples have been irradiated with neutrons indicate that the effect on ^{14}C content is minor, though for very old trees (such as some bristlecone pines) that grow at altitude some effect can be seen.